Plan Your Visit

-Registration with valid photo identification (CUID) is required.
+Registration with valid photo identification (CUID or government-issued ID) is required.
 Every user's photograph is also taken for security purposes.

 Personal belongings including outerwear, backpacks, purses, briefcases, computer cases/sleeves, camera bags, parcels, envelopes, and portfolio folders are not permitted at reading room tables.

 - Food and beverages are not permitted.